-Focus of legislation Details of engagement Proposed legislative solution with minor exceptions Inline with the studies on National regulation regarding GHG emissions; a law put into force about Mandatory Carbon reporting in Turkey.
+Focus of legislation Details of engagement Proposed legislative solution with minor exceptions about Mandatory Carbon reporting in Turkey.
 As Akenerji, we supported the law with minor exceptions.
 According to law Carbon reporting became mandatory since 2015 and we fulfilled the requirements.
-The details of the implementation phase will be clarified until 2019 and the report mentioned above will be used as the base of implementation procedures.
-We support the development of carbon cap trade schemes and mandatory carbon reporting in Turkey.
+The details of the implementation phase will be clarified until 2019 and the We support the development of carbon cap trade schemes and mandatory carbon reporting in Turkey.
 We are open to put our best effort and accumulated experiences to contribute to these developments.
 We believe that ensuring a satisfying technical capacity at all levels including governmental units and verifiers has a crucial importance.
 The price of carbon credits has also vital importance to run the system (market) successfully and effectively.